-If you save the data to a file, you can analyze it later by selecting Tools > System Analyzer > Open Binary File.
+If you save data to a file, you can analyze it later by selecting Tools > RTOS Analyzer > Open File > Open Binary File.

-See Section 4.2 ("Starting a Live System Analyzer Session") in the System Analyzer User's Guide (SPRUH43) for more about using this dialog.
+See Section 4.2 ("Starting an RTOS Analyzer or System Analyzer Session") in the System Analyzer User's Guide (SPRUH43) for more about using this dialog.